 Blood pressure usually decreases during the 2nd trimester but may return to a normal prepregnancy level in the 3rd trimester.

 The volume of blood increases by almost 50% during pregnancy.
 The amount of fluid in the blood increases more than the number of red blood cells (which carry oxygen).
 Thus, even though there are more red blood cells, blood tests indicate mild anemia, which is normal.
 For reasons not clearly understood, the number of white blood cells (which fight infection) increases slightly during pregnancy and increases markedly during labor and the first few days after delivery.

 Did You Know...

 The enlarging uterus interferes with the return of blood from the legs and the pelvic area to the heart.
-As a result, swelling Swelling During Late Pregnancy As pregnancy progresses, fluid may accumulate in tissues, usually in the feet, ankles, and legs, causing them to swell and appear puffy.
-This condition is called edema.
-Occasionally, the face... read more (edema) is common, especially in the legs.
+As a result, swelling Swelling During Late Pregnancy As pregnancy progresses, fluid may accumulate in tissues, usually in the feet, ankles, and lower legs, causing them to swell and appear puffy.
+Some fluid accumulation during pregnancy is normal... read more (edema) is common, especially in the legs.
 Varicose veins Varicose Veins Varicose veins are abnormally enlarged superficial veins in the legs.
-Varicose veins may ache or cause itching or a sensation of tiredness.
-Doctors can detect varicose veins by examining the... read more commonly develop in the legs and in the area around the vaginal opening (vulva).
+Varicose veins may cause your legs to ache, itch, and feel tired.
+Doctors can detect varicose veins by examining the skin... read more commonly develop in the legs and in the area around the vaginal opening (vulva).
 They sometimes cause discomfort.
 Clothing that is loose around the waist and legs is more comfortable and does not restrict blood flow.
 Some measures not only ease the discomfort but may also reduce leg swelling and make varicose veins more likely to disappear after delivery:

 Wearing elastic support hose